cert-manager/website/content/en/docs/installation/kubectl-plugin.md

     --set prometheus.enabled=false \  # Example: disabling prometheus using a Helm parameter --set webhook.timeoutSeconds=4s   # Example: changing the wehbook timeout using a Helm parameter
 ```
+You can find [a full list of the install parameters on cert-manager's ArtifactHub page](https://artifacthub.io/packages/helm/cert-manager/cert-manager#configuration).
+These are the same parameters that are available when using the Helm chart.
 Once you have deployed cert-manager, you can [verify](../verify/) the installation.

 ### Output YAML